![]() |

 Herbert was an executive with TWA.
 He showed them the tapestry woven by their grandma Delaney Catherine Sasser Stancil in 1858.

-The tapestry was given to his son Herbert Andrew.
-Herbert kept it safe, passing it down to his daughter Barbara.
+Herbert kept the tapestry safe, passing it down to his daughter Barbara.
 His three daughters, Pat, Beverly and Barbara agreed to give it to Leafy's son Bill.
 Bill died on Sept.
 21, 1998, six days before the Stancil Reunion.
 The tapestry was presented to the Tobacco Farm Life Museum in Kenly, NC.

 Herb, Billie and Ronnie frequently visited Bill in San Diego.
 Bill owned a nursery at one time and had beautifully landscaped gardens behind his home.
 Ronnie was an active curious boy and loved to spent time exploring the gardens and searching out insects and lizards.